 Come to think of it, I don’t even have a bedside alarm clock anymore.
 Actually, I do, but it’s not plugged in because Ninja sits on it sometimes and inadvertently turns on the radio and/or alarm and/or volume increase button.
 Yikes!
 My phone is within arm’s length all night anyway, so there’s no need for another clock, right?
 I’m not sure if all this phone dependence is a good thing.
 In fact, I’m pretty sure, it’s not.
 Oh well, that’s a post for another day…

-Beginning 2018 is a welcome thing for many of us, including me.
+Beginning another new year is a welcome thing for many of us, including me.

 And there is the ongoing chaos of the political sort here in the USA.
-No need to say more, am I right?
+No need to say more, right?

 Each of us continues to deal with our own personal challenges, some of which we share about and some we choose not to.
-For many of us, 2018 will continue to be challenging on many fronts.
-The struggles of 2017 don’t disappear with the changing of a calendar.
+The struggles of last year don’t disappear with the changing of a calendar.